Azerbaijan continues demining operations in liberated territories | News.az

 Azerbaijan continues demining operations in liberated territories

-Azerbaijan's Mine Action Agency (ANAMA), together with the Defense Ministry, the Emergencies Ministry, and the State Border Service, continue demining operations in the country’s territories liberated from the Armenian occupation.During the demining operations conducted in the liberated Azerbaijani territories over the past week, 57 anti-personnel and 29 anti-tank mines, as well as 461 items of unexploded ordnance (UXO) were found and neutralized, ANAMA said in a statement , News.Az reports.
+Azerbaijan’s Mine Action Agency (ANAMA) continues demining operations in the country’s territories liberated from Armenian occupation.As a result of the mine clearance operations conducted in Tartar, Aghdara, Kalbajar, Aghdam, Khojaly, Khankandi, Lachin, Fuzuli, Shusha, Gubadli, Khojavand, Jabrayil and Zangilan districts from 6 to 12 April, 6 anti-personnel and 32 anti-tank landmines, as well as 358 units of unexploded ordnance, were found and defused, ANAMA’s press service has told News.Az.

-As a result, over 768 hectares have been cleared of landmines and UXOs, the agency added.
+According to ANAMA, over 880 hectares of land have been cleared of landmines and UXOs.